cs4241-22a/a3-persistence/README.md

 Authentication Strategy: GitHub OAuth
 CSS Framework: Materialize
 - I used this because it was simple, and looked clean
+- Had to overwrite label colors as they did not have enough contrast.

 Express Middleware
 - passport used for OAuth